mpv-player/mpv/DOCS/man/options.rst

         - ``--monitoraspect=16:9`` or ``--monitoraspect=1.7777``

 ``--hidpi-window-scale``, ``--no-hidpi-window-scale``
-    (OS X and X11 only)
+    (OS X, Windows and X11 only)
     Scale the window size according to the backing scale factor (default: yes).
-    On regular HiDPI resolutions the window opens with double the size but appears as having the same size as on none-HiDPI resolutions.
+    On regular HiDPI resolutions the window opens with double the size but appears as having the same size as on non-HiDPI resolutions.
 This is the default OS X behavior.

 ``--native-fs``, ``--no-native-fs``